vickneee/web-development-studies/studies/09.0 Using MongoDB with Node.js/worksheet.md

 **project-root/** You can name the project-root directory anything you like.

+**controllers/:** This directory contains controller files responsible for handling the business logic of your application.
+Controllers interact with models to perform CRUD operations and handle requests and responses.

 **routes/:** This directory contains route handlers for different parts of your API.
 Each route handler file will handle specific API routes and their corresponding logic.